Lawmakers give Cuomo deadline in impeachment probe

 The committee has scheduled its next meeting on the matter for Monday.

-An independent investigation released earlier this week that was overseen by Attorney General Letitia James found that Cuomo sexually harassed at least 11 women, and that his administration retaliated against at least one of them for going public with her allegations.
+Findings from an independent investigation overseen by state Attorney General Letitia James released earlier this week said Cuomo sexually harassed at least 11 women, and that his administration retaliated against at least one of them for going public with her allegations.

 Cuomo has denied making any inappropriate sexual advances and insists the findings don’t reflect the facts.
-He's resisted numerous calls for his resignation from most of New York's top Democrats and from President Joe Biden.
+He's resisted numerous calls for his resignation from most of New York's top Democrats and from national figures like President Joe Biden.

+The governor had no public events planned Thursday, and has not made himself available to reporters since the report's release Tuesday.

-District attorneys in Manhattan, suburban Westchester and Nassau counties and the state capital of Albany said they asked for investigative materials from the inquiry to see if any of the allegations could result in criminal charges.
+District attorneys in Manhattan, suburban Westchester, Oswego, and Nassau counties and the state capital of Albany said they asked for investigative materials from the inquiry to see if any of the allegations could result in criminal charges.

+Oswego County District Attorney Greg Oakes told WSYR-TV that he will begin investigating an incident involving a woman who testified that Cuomo ran two fingers across her chest and grazed the area between her shoulder and breasts at an upstate conservation event in May 2017.

 One of Cuomo's accusers said he groped her breast.
 Others have said he gave them unwanted kisses or touched parts of their bodies in ways that made them uncomfortable.